Modern Take on Minimalist Landing Page only Type and Photo

-Generally designers prefer to use breathtaking photo backgrounds that are slightly blacked out in order to avoid creating artificial contrast.
+Generally, designers prefer to use breathtaking photo backgrounds that are slightly blacked out in order to avoid creating artificial contrast.
 Light, almost white, type gorgeously stands out on any such background, so you get an opportunity to kill two birds with one stone.
-First, you don’t have to waste your time on creating extraordinary font – regular type will be just fine, all you have to do is to choose the right weight and size; and second, you can as well enthrall users with a picturesque background without loosing proper readability.
+First, you don’t have to waste your time on creating an extraordinary font – regular type will be just fine, all you have to do is to choose the right weight and size; and second, you can as well enthrall users with a picturesque background without losing proper readability.

 It’s your turn.
 What do you think about such minimal landing pages?
 Do they look sophisticated?
 Are they comprehensive?
 Share your opinions in the comments.